-- 28. Relocation: Buildings shall be retained on their present sites whenever possible.
+- 32. Relocation: Buildings shall be retained on their present sites whenever possible.
 Relocation shall be considered only as an alternative to demolition.
-Relocation shall be accomplished within a one-year period which shall include the removal of all debris. - 29.
+Relocation shall be accomplished within a one-year period which shall include the removal of all debris. - 33.
 Changes to Structures: Changes which have taken place in the course of time are evidence of the history and development of a building or structure.
-These changes may have acquired significance in their own right, and this significance shall be recognized and respected. - 30.
-New Construction: New construction shall be complementary and in harmony to existing buildings and streetscapes. - 31.
-Preserving the Rural Setting and Wildlife Habitat: The rural setting shall be preserved to ensure environmental compatibility by keeping all areas visually non-intrusive in scale and in keeping with neighboring environs. - 32.
-Tree Cutting: Trees within ten (10) feet of the right-of-way of a road shall not be cut without the approval of the Commission, except for the removal of trees deemed to be a public nuisance as defined in RSA 231:145. - 33.
+These changes may have acquired significance in their own right, and this significance shall be recognized and respected. - 34.
+New Construction: New construction shall be complementary and in harmony to existing buildings and streetscapes. - 35.
+Preserving the Rural Setting and Wildlife Habitat: The rural setting shall be preserved to ensure environmental compatibility by keeping all areas visually non-intrusive in scale and in keeping with neighboring environs. - 36.
+Tree Cutting: Trees within ten (10) feet of the right-of-way of a road shall not be cut without the approval of the Commission, except for the removal of trees deemed to be a public nuisance as defined in RSA 231:145. - 37.
 Scenic Road: Hobbs Road has a scenic road designation by vote of the Town.
-(Refer to RSA 231:157-158, the Town's Scenic Road Ordinance, and Appendix 8) - 34.
+(Refer to RSA 231:157-158 and the Town's Scenic Road Ordinance.) - 38.
 Sketches and Drawings: A sketch or architectural drawing, including plat plan, shall accompany all requests for a Certificate of Approval.
 It must show scale, existing and proposed elevations, and all sides of any new structure and all sides to any additions to any existing structures.
-Sketch or drawings must show dimension of all exteriors and a list of all materials to be used. - 35.
-Fees: A filing fee of thirty dollars (\$30.00) shall accompany the application. - 36.
-Additional Specifications and Right of Viewing: The Commission reserves the right to require additional specifications if it feels them necessary to make an informed decision.
-Additionally, the Commission reserves the right to inspect the premises in question before making their final decision to approve an application.
+Sketch or drawings must show dimensions of all exteriors and a list of all materials to be used. - 39.
+Fees: A filing fee of thirty dollars (\$30.00) shall accompany the application.